chenbishop/Kasm-Pulumi/gcp/docs/GCP_APIS.md

 - `servicenetworking.googleapis.com` (Service Networking)
 - `sqladmin.googleapis.com` (Cloud SQL Admin)

 If `auto_enable_gcp_api=true` is set in the Pulumi stack configuration, the Pulumi script will automatically enable all of the APIs listed above in the specified GCP project.
-This requires one of the following permissions in the GCP project: `roles/owner`, `roles/editor` or `roles/serviceusage.serviceUsageAdmin`.
+This requires `Service Usage API` (see the sections below on how to enable Service Usage API in GPC) to be enabled and one of the following permissions in the GCP project: `roles/owner`, `roles/editor` or `roles/serviceusage.serviceUsageAdmin`.
 If `auto_enable_gcp_api` is set to `false`, the required GCP APIs must be enabled manually.
 You can enable the APIs either through the GCP Console or using the gcloud CLI, depending on your preference.

 ## Enabling GCP APIs via the GCP Console